Fireworks: United States

-Fireworks celebrations throughout the world
+Fireworks celebrations

 Australia

 In Australia, fireworks displays are frequently used in the celebration of public holidays, particularly New Year's Eve and Australia Day.
 The most famous is the Sydney New Year's Eve Midnight Fireworks.
 In the Northern Territory, "Cracker Night" is celebrated every 1 July on Territory Day, where residents are allowed to buy and use fireworks without a permit.